International Summer School Schmalkalden (updated 18 April, 2017)

 Charlottenburg Palace (just outside Berlin)

-* SEMO emergency contact (use only if you are unable to contact either Dr. Gordon or Dr. Richert):
+* SEMO emergency contact (use only if you are unable to contact either Dr. Gordon or other on-site SEMO faculty, or Dr. Richert):

 * US Embassy in Berlin - http://germany.usembassy.gov/germany/addresses.html